-Best Total Hip Replacement Treatment & Diagnostics in Koramangala, Bangalore
+Best Total Hip Replacement Surgery in Koramangala, Bangalore

 Orthopaedics deals with injuries and diseases of the musculoskeletal system, including bones, joints, muscles, tendons, ligaments and nerves, and are responsible for movement of the body.

 Orthopaedic joint replacement is a process of joining the damaged bones, either by removal or replacement, by using a plastic, metal or ceramic device known as prosthesis during a surgery.
 Prosthesis is designed to replicate the normal joint mobility.